bbosa-b/Data-cleaning-challenge/README.md

 Fifa-21 Data Cleaning - Data scraped from sofifa.com will be cleaned using several data cleaning techniques.

-This project involved cleaning of a very messy fifa-21 dataset from Kaggle.
+This project involved cleaning of a very messy fifa-21 dataset in csv format from Kaggle.
 Essential Steps for Data Cleaning:
 1. Import Necessary Libraries like Numpy, Panda, Matplotlib etc.
 2. Load the Dataset.